 What The Experts Say

 People with diabetes who require insulin to control their blood glucose levels may benefit from adding pramlintide to their treatment plan.
 Pramlintide promotes both blood glucose control and weight loss.
-“Together, [these benefits] may address an important deficit in the treatment of diabetes,” according to an article published in the September 2006 issue of Vascular Health Risk Management.
 The deficit lies in the fact that other diabetes treatments often result in weight gain and increased cardiovascular risk, instead of weight loss and decreased cardiovascular risk.